Edward Jacobs, Ph.D. & Associates

 Length of Treatment:

-might respond with feelings of anxiety, sadness, too much energy, too little energy, an excess of emotional expression, a
+with feelings of anxiety, sadness, too much energy, too little energy, an excess of emotional expression, a decrease in emotional

-decrease in emotional expression, or changes in sleep.
-These effects tend to be temporary and, if they occur, need to be communicated
+expression, or changes in sleep.
+These effects tend to be temporary and, if they occur, need to be communicated as soon as

-as soon as possible to your therapist so corrections in the training can be made.
-The benefits of neurofeedback can include
+possible to your therapist so corrections in the training can be made.
+The benefits of neurofeedback can include improved

 testing can be used to evaluate your intellectual, cognitive, emotional and personality functioning.
 The benefits